Formalization of Auslander--Buchsbaum--Serre criterion in Lean4: Regular Local Ring

 \subsubsection{\textbf{The Main Proof}}

-The proof idea is standard.
-For regular local ring $(R, \mathfrak{m}, k)$ of dimension $d$ and any $R$-module $M$, repeated application of ~\ref{thm:depth-ineq} shows that the $d$-th syzygy of $M$ in a free resolution is either $0$ or maximal Cohen--Macaulay, in either case it is projective.
-(See \cite[Theorem 2.2.7]{CM_ring}) However, formalizing a distant syzygy and the depth calculations is cumbersome, so we use a trick to simplify the formalization.
+The proof idea of Theorem ~\ref{thm:reggldim} is standard.
+For a regular local ring $(R, \mathfrak{m}, k)$ of dimension $d$ and any $R$-module $M$, repeated application of Lemma ~\ref{lemma:depth-ineq} shows that the $d$-th syzygy of $M$ in a free resolution is either $0$ or maximal Cohen--Macaulay; in either case, it is projective.
+(See arguments in \cite[Theorem 2.2.7]{CM_ring} for details.)
+However, formalizing a distant syzygy and the depth calculations is cumbersome, so we use a trick to simplify the formalization.